funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 [] - black fade out when modal for Sharing stack and help explanations pop up [] - New Thing text box needs sleeker styling
-[] - Add 'Why' explanation url for why this only provides limited options [] - 'You are Offline.' onclick="changes will not be persisted until we are connected" [] - Limit capacity from 3 - 5
+[] - Add 'Why' explanation url for why this only provides limited options [] - 'You are Working Offline.' onclick="changes will not be persisted until we are connected" [] - Limit capacity from 3 - 5
 [] - Stylize scrollbar on explanationbox
 [] - Stylize scrollbars an queue items